Four takeaways from Donald Trump’s meeting with Turkiye’s President Erdogan

 “ He’s a highly respected man.
 He’s respected very much in his country and all throughout Europe and throughout the world where they know him,” Trump said, gesturing to Erdogan.
 “It’s an honour to have him.”

-While Trump has maintained friendly relations with Erdogan, the ties between their two countries have faced strain in recent years, particularly as a result of Turkiye’s continued trade with Russia.
+While Trump has maintained friendly relations with Erdogan during his second term, the ties between their two countries have faced strain in recent years, particularly as a result of Turkiye’s continued trade with Russia.

 Still, both leaders sought to cast their relationship in a positive light at Thursday’s meeting, which was followed by a joint lunch.

-“We’ve had a very good relationship for a long time,” Trump said, later adding: “ This is a tough man.
+“We’ve had a very good relationship for a long time,” Trump said, adding, “ This is a tough man.
 This is a guy who’s highly opinionated.
-Usually I don’t like opinionated people, but I always like this one.”
+Usually, I don’t like opinionated people, but I always like this one.”

-Erdogan, for his part, said that he was “very pleased” to be returning to the White House and that he hoped to carry Turkiye-US relations to “a much different level” during Trump’s second term as president.
+Erdogan, for his part, said that he was “very pleased” to be returning to the White House and hoped to carry Turkiye-US relations to “a much different level”.

 Here are some of the key issues the pair addressed in their wide-ranging news conference: